serendipitylxd/Hydro3DNet/README.md

-# Hydro3DNet: Spatial-Attention Transformer Networks for Joint Modeling of Hydrological Features and Point Clouds in Complex Waterway Environments
+# Hydro3DNet: Spatial-Attention Transformers for Hydrology-Aware Point Clouds

 This repo is the official implementation of our paper [Hydro3DNet: Spatial-Attention Transformers for Hydrology-Aware Point Clouds](-).
 Hydro3DNet is an end-to-end multimodal 3D object detection framework specifically designed for fixed waterway environments.